MagentaTreehouse/csci-4530-final-project/src/README.txt

 1 point for stratified sampling of pixel in image plane 1 point for stratified sampling of soft shadows includes discussion of performance/quality
 Stratified sampling of soft shadows implemented.
 Good quality and performance.
-The time it takes is very close to random samping but produces less noise in the soft shadows.
+The time it takes is very close to random sampling but produces less noise in the soft shadows.

 OTHER DISTRIBUTION RAY TRACING EXTRA CREDIT [ 0 ]